This blog post is brought to you by Workpuls.

 I converted that to a business page and then I created a new page, John Jantsch, that I am sharing my primarily personal rambling of travel pictures and things of that nature and then sticking with promoting things much like we do with our Facebook content on Instagram on the business page.
 I recommend that you look into creating an Instagram business page if that is a platform for you.

-As far as tools go, I am and have been for many, many years a big fan of Buffer.
-I think Hootsuite is still a great tool for publishing your content as well.
-I find myself actually publishing directly on the platforms now.
+As far as tools go for social media scheduling and management, I am and have been for many, many years a big fan of Buffer.
+A new social scheduling tool I’ve recently been testing out is MissingLtr – the platform offers quite a few more features than Buffer like advanced performance analytics, content curation, and more.
+However, I find myself actually publishing directly on the platforms a lot more now.
 It’s not maybe as efficient but I think you get the most bang for your buck.

 Facebook seems to like you to do that, especially if it’s videos or native videos or native photos that you’ve uploaded from your computer.
 Those seem to get shown more than anything else.
 Facebook and Twitter actually have some pretty good insights.
-Now when you go over to the business side on Instagram you’ll actually get some analytics there.
-Really, from an engagement standpoint, either Buffer or Hootsuite are really great tools to monitor and respond and things of that nature.
+Now, when you go over to the business side on Instagram you’ll actually get some analytics there.
+Really, from an engagement standpoint, either Buffer or MissingLtr are really great tools to monitor and respond to things of that nature.

 That’s kind of my take on where we are in social media.
 It’s all still about meeting objectives, both business and marketing objectives, and looking at the platforms that really allow you to do that.
 Again, I think half of these tools that are out there will do most of what you want and so it’s a matter of making a determination about the business objectives and marketing objectives you’re trying to meet.
 Just set up campaigns, set up tactics that are based on your strategy and you will ultimately win.